fcale75/triangles/README.md

 - cross.out
 - crossstrict.out

-The file cross verifies the 5-Lemma for the 266743 triples in the codimension 2 case.
+The file cross verifies Theorem D for the 266743 triples in the codimension 2 case.

 The file crossstrict verifies the stronger version of the 5-Lemma on